State Highway 71A (Tamil Nadu)

 Tamil Nadu State Highway 71A (SH-71A) is a State Highway maintained by the Highways Department of Government of Tamil Nadu.
-It connects Manapparai with Thuvarankurichi in Tiruchirappalli district,Tamil Nadu.
+It connects Manapparai with Thuvarankurichi in Tiruchirappalli district, Tamil Nadu.

 Route

 The total length of the SH-71A is 28.00 km.
 The route is from Manapparai to Thuvarankurichi, via Poigaipatty, Pannankombu, Idaiyappatti, Puthanatham, Karumalai, Kallakampatti.
-This road connects connects Kulithalai and Manapparai with Madurai and Melur.
+This road connects Kulithalai and Manapparai with Madurai and Melur.